Coordinator: Irina Falls

 Location: Department of Educational Specialties

 The Birth-to-Kindergarten Education program is one of 12 teacher education programs offered at UNCP.
-Birth-to-Kindergarten Education majors are subject to Teacher Education Program regulations, admission requirements, continuation requirements, and graduation requirements.
+Birth-to-Kindergarten Education majors are subject to Teacher Education Program policies, admission requirements, continuation requirements, and graduation requirements.
+For more information about teacher education policies and requirements, turn to the previous section.

 The Birth-to-Kindergarten Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the NC State Board of Education.